Program Requirements for Classics (Classics), 2022-2023

 Course Requirements

-The courses presented for the Classics M.A. degree must include (1) four units of Classics 287, (2) two courses from Greek 200A-200B-200C and two courses from Latin 200A-200B-200C, and (3) three four-unit graduate seminars (two-unit seminars may not be counted).
+Students must complete nine courses (36 units) of graduate level coursework (200 series) for the M.A. degree in Classics during the first two years in the program.
+The nine courses must include (1) four units of Classics 287 (Proseminar), (2) two courses from Greek 200A-200B-200C and two courses from Latin 200A-200B-200C, (3) three four-unit graduate seminars (two-unit seminars may not be counted).
 Students must receive a grade of B or better in each of the above courses.
 The four-unit 200A-200B-200C courses test the appropriate part of the departmental reading lists.
-The remaining courses are to be selected in consultation with the graduate adviser.
+The remaining courses are to be selected in consultation with the Graduate Advisor.

 Teaching Experience